 In Dalarna you are never far away from the forest.
 Get to know a local and they can take you out on mushroom or berry picking (they know where to find the goodies) or even others who know hunting.

 The people of Dalarna have worked in the forest for centuries and you can learn more about how the forest has been an important source of income during the centuries.
-Click the link to learn more about Swedish forest history in Dalarna.

 Perhaps you are interested in fishing or just want to rent a boat and discover the deep lakes of Dalarna.
 A fantastic experience is to go along on a “church boat” on Sundays.
 There are also traditional church boat races.